ytakefuji/machine-learning/README.md

 Machine learning algoritms can take care of only numbers.
 Therefore, if the dataset contains non-numeric value (string), all strings must be converted into numbers.

-one_hot_dataframe is a function to convert non-numeric values (strings) to numbers (integers).
-In order to train/test the dataset using machine learning, the dataset must be splited into train dataset and test dataset.

 train_test_split is a function to split the dataset X (inputs) and y (output) into X_train,X_test,y_train,y_test respectively.
 Two ensemble machine learning algorithms are introduced: random forest and extra trees.